AlienTec1908/AlienTec1908/README.md

 ---

-> “I don’t just test systems—I build, break, and teach how to defend them.”
+> “I don’t just test systems - I build, break, and teach how to defend them.”